dustinfarris/redrover/README.md

 [![Build Status](https://travis-ci.org/dustinfarris/redrover.png?branch=master)](https://travis-ci.org/dustinfarris/redrover)

-RedRover is a testing utility suite for Django.
-It wraps other powerful tools such as Nose and Selinium into an easy to use and read syntax.
+RedRover is a behavior-driven testing utility suite for Django.
+It wraps other powerful tools such as Nose and Selinium into a clean readable syntax that is easy to use.

 At its core, RedRover borrows from other python projects and provides an interface with custom syntax sugar inspired by the RSpec and Capybara